Configure Single Logout in app integrations

 • Optional.
 The post_logout_redirect_uri is the Logout redirect URI where Okta redirects the user after the SLO operation.
 This URI must be listed in the Logout redirect URIs configuration in the General Settings for your Okta integration.

 • Optional.
-The state is any string to be added as parameter upon redirect to the SLO URI.
+The state is any string to be added as a parameter upon redirect to the SLO URI.

 After this request is processed, the id_token is invalidated and the user is signed out from Okta.